langsari/the-noble-quran/README.md

 -The more languages that are translated, the more that requires more Therefore, we have to develop a button that allows users to select only one language that the user wants.
 # SCOPE Who is your target :
--For everyone who wants to visit both Muslims and non-Muslims
+-For everyone who wants to visit both Muslims and non-Muslims -For thai user or foreginer to learn quran
 # Requirement :
 We want to create a translation and explanation that best matches the text of the Qur'an. and the appropriate setting button and the function that is more attractive.